 This is vital for businesses looking to cut overhead because it eliminates the need for redundant, manual processes that take up so many labor hours.
 Not only are CPAs now able to clear more time to directly work on their clients’ needs, but everyone else in the office can also get back to doing more meaningful work that contributes to growth, and not overhead.

 Rubex by eFileCabinet is a document management system that can help your accounting firm cut down on overhead and resume positive growth.
-To see Rubex in action, doing the things described above, fill out the form below to schedule a free, live demo.
+To see Rubex in action, doing the things described above, click here to schedule a free, live demo.